This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Renal scintigraphy is an imaging test that uses a radioactive medicine and a camera to take pictures of your kidneys.
 The pictures show the shape of your kidneys and how they are working.
 This test may be used to find out how a transplanted kidney is working.
 It may also show blood flow problems in your kidneys that may be causing your high blood pressure or problems when you urinate.
 You may also need this test if your blood or urine tests show that your kidneys are not working properly.
-Your caregiver will use these test results to learn about your condition and decide the best way to treat you.
+Your healthcare provider will use these test results to learn about your condition and decide the best way to treat you.

-One week before the test:
+The week before the test:

-The night before and day of the test:
+The day of the test:

-- You or a close family member will be asked to sign a legal document called a consent form.
-It gives caregivers permission to do the procedure or surgery.
-It also explains the problems that may happen, and your choices.
-Make sure all your questions are answered before you sign this form.
+- You or a close family member will be asked to sign a legal piece of paper (informed consent).
+It gives your healthcare provider permission to do the test.
+It also explains the problems that may happen with the test, and your treatment choices.
+Be sure all of your questions have been answered before you sign this form.

 What will happen: